-This is an area of special interest to us here at Antelope Animal Hospital.
+This is an area of special interest to us here at Borrett Animal Hospital.
 We have an up to date dental suite where full dental radiographs can be taken.
 The same monitoring equipment that is in our surgery room is also in our dental suite.
 We perform complete exams on each dental.
 The teeth are cleaned, polished and treated with fluoride.
 We have the ability to bond certain fractured teeth and thus helping us save those important teeth.

 Advanced Dentistry Procedures